Blog category: Medical History

 August 18, 2017

-Although cancer was known to the ancients, cancer treatment in the 19th century had not advanced much beyond the methods used during the time of Hippocrates (circa 460-370 BC).
+Cancer treatment in the 19th century had not advanced much beyond the methods used during the time of Hippocrates (circa 460-370 BC).
 These consisted of diet, bloodletting and laxatives.
-Surgery was also used to treat cancer, but since general anaesthesia was not available until the 1840s, and antiseptics were not broadly introduced until the 1860s, operations were extremely painful and had a poor prognosis.
+Surgery was also used, but operations were extremely painful and had a poor prognosis.

 October 21, 2016

 July 15, 2016

 Napoleon Bonaparte died when he was 51 years old.
 Even factoring out infant mortality, the life expectancy for white men in the early 1800s was probably less than 60 years.
 People looked to the very old for clues about how to live a long life, just as they do today.

 April 25, 2014

-An Italian immigrant who served in Napoleon’s Grande Armée, Félix Formento became a prominent medical practitioner in 19th century New Orleans.
-He fathered a son who similarly became a doctor and worked for a Napoleon on the battlefield.
-Formento also holds the distinction of being the Napoleon in America character who lived the longest non-fictional life.
+An Italian immigrant who served in Napoleon’s Grande Armée, Félix Formento became a prominent medical practitioner in 19th-century New Orleans.

 We must confess that fate, which sports with man, makes merry work with the affairs of this world.